overture-stack/website/markdown/documentation/dms/user-guide/data-portal.md

 Once you have [logged in](#logging-into-the-portal), you can manage various aspects of your DMS user profile.

-To access your profile, click your display nane, then select **Profile & Token** in the top-right in the header.
+To access your profile, click your display name, then select **Profile & Token** in the top-right in the header.

 Your profile is displayed showing your name (as captured from your identity provider), your contact email (as captured from your identity provider), and the identity provider that you have logged in with: